a visit with jesus

 See Details

-The Incredulity of Saint Thomas is one of the most copied and reproduced of all Caravaggio paintings.
-According to the gospel of St. John, Thomas (one of the twelve apostles) had missed Christ's appearance after the Resurrection and insisted that "Unless I see the nail marks in his hands and put my finger where the nails were, and put my hand into his side, I will not believe it."
-One week later, Christ appeared to Thomas instructing him: ”Reach hither thy hand, and thrust it into my side: and be not faithless, but believing.”
-Thomas was thus convinced (about the Resurrection) and proclaimed: “My Lord and my God!”, to which Jesus responded, “Because you have seen me, you have believed; blessed are those who have not seen and yet have believed.”
+This De Vos painting is oil on panel, measures 207 × 185,2 cm and is housed in Royal Museum of Fine Arts Antwerp .
+It shows the episode that gave rise to the term "Doubting Thomas" According to the Gospel of John, Thomas the Apostle missed one of Jesus's appearances to the Apostles after his resurrection, and said "Unless I see the nail marks in his hands and put my finger where the nails were, and put my hand into his side, I will not believe it."
+A week later, Jesus appeared and told Thomas to touch him and stop doubting.
+Then Jesus said, "Because you have seen me, you have believed; blessed are those who have not seen and yet have believed."

 See Details